 Hudson isn’t without some controversy though.
 The South Carolina native made waves in 2010, claiming the MLB is racist towards black players, namely black free agents and also irritated a handful of front office members in the Padres organization by alienating younger players.
 In addition to his questionable clubhouse presence (at least from the unhappy Padres), there’s also been accusations of poor hustle and work ethic, some scouts even chiming in with their thoughts:

-“He plays so deep at second base because his range is gone,” the scout said.
-“And then he dives at balls like he’s body surfing.”
+"“It’s like he’s playing T-ball,” said one scout who has watched the Padres often this year.
+“Run til you’re out.”The scout has been stunned at how done Hudson looks.“He plays so deep at second base because his range is gone,” the scout said.
+“And then he dives at balls like he’s body surfing.”"

 Assuming Hudson clears waivers, financially he provides little risk for the Giants.
 At a league minimum salary, it’s difficult to think he wont provide a bit more then the awful returns the Giants have currently received from Emmanuel Burris and Charlie Culberson.
 But just how much more?